 The board will determine when the average results will be posted.

 One argument for why they don’t publish the 100% (or near 100%) pass rates is that it would raise the question: why exactly is there a second “certifying” exam in the first place?
+What exactly are we certifying (other than a working credit card)?
 With the Step exams, for example, one can at least argue that each test covers a different set of knowledge (basic sciences, clinical sciences, clinical management).
 Not so for the Core and Certifying exams.
-On a related note, “why is there a certifying exam?” remains an excellent question.
+On a related note, “why is there a certifying exam?” remains an excellent unanswered question.

 They likely also worry that the “public” would feel that the ABR was giving radiologists a free pass to board certification by having such an easy exam and that publishing the results would force them to make the exam harder, fail more people, and thus anger more radiologists.